 For those of you who aren’t sure about how line-spacing, font size, and word-count actually work in eBooks, I recommend going to Barnes & Noble or Best Buy or a Mac store and trying out an eReader.
 You don’t have to buy one — just a little experience with a Kindle, Nook, iPad, or Kobo will probably answer 75 percent of your basic eBook format questions.

 As for the other 25 percent of your questions, here goes…

 What’s the difference between a fixed layout eBook and a regular eBook?

-A standard eBook, usually in ePUB or .mobi format, uses real-time flowable text so you can read it on any eReader and adjust the font size and style to fit your reading preferences.
+A standard eBook, usually in ePUB format, uses real-time flowable text so you can read it on any eReader and adjust the font size and style to fit your reading preferences.
 There is no set pagination with a standard eBook because the number of words displayed per page can change based on user settings and the screen size of the particular device.

 Most eBooks are standard ePUB format.
 This format is ideal for text-based books and books with small images embedded amongst the text (which essentially creates paragraph breaks).

 A fixed layout eBook is ideal for books that rely heavily on design elements or large illustrations/photos (cookbooks, children’s books, comics, etc.).
 If you want to publish one of these kinds of books, fixed layout may be the better solution, since it preserves the qualities of the printed page.
 To put it plainly, the pages of a fixed layout eBook are… fixed!
 Content (images, text, etc.) will not “flow” across the page if you change your settings, though most devices will allow the reader to zoom in and out.